Clay County Native Johnathan East Tells His Story

 #WeLoveSouthernUnion #NewsToKnowWedowee #LakeWedoweeLife #LWLJuly2018

 Kids Fishing Derby on Lake Wedowee

 Rice Family Pavilion, 2554 Co Rd 32, Wedowee, AL 36278, USA

 Kids are coming to fish on Lake Wedowee.
 Open to all children between 2 and 15 years of age.
 Children must be accompanied by an adult and have a rod and reel.
 Bait will be provided.
 There will be games, face painting, door prizes, snacks and grilled hot dogs by the Randolph County Sheriff's Office.
 Sponsored by Lake Wedowee Property Owners Association and local businesses.

 About this blog

 The Lake Life blog is where we post and share information about the Lake Wedowee area.
-Digital issues of Lake Wedowee Life magazine can be found in digital format on page...
+Past issues of Lake Wedowee Life magazine can be found in digital format on page...
 OUR PUBLICATIONS/LAKEWEDOWEELIFE

 Lake Life Categories